 Ours is the first-ever cold brew latte on the market that is made with Upcycled™ Certified plant protein – rendering a sustainable, alternative milk made from spent barley grain, conveniently packaged for life on the go.

 Jacqueline: how did partnerships – from seed to sip – shape your innovation experience?
 How did you get retailers to go along with you?

 Mark: Our supply chain partners have been incredible.
 Far from holding us back, they’ve catapulted us into an accelerated innovation cycle that couldn’t have gone better – all things considered.

-Our co-packer was and continues to be a huge support – from testing, line trials and bearing with us as we make changes to the formulation.
-Our EverPro™ barley protein supplier, EverGrain, essentially rescued us when our oat milk supplier stranded us – EverGrain’s team’s responsiveness and support in provision of product, formulation guidance and in providing unique product marketing opportunities far exceeded our expectations.
+Our co-packer was and continues to be a huge support – from testing, line trials, and bearing with us as we make changes to the formulation.
+Our EverPro™ barley protein supplier, EverGrain, essentially rescued us when our oat milk supplier stranded us – EverGrain’s team’s responsiveness and support in the provision of product, formulation guidance, and in providing unique product marketing opportunities far exceeded our expectations.

 Jacqueline: so, what’s next for Airship?

 Mark: we have a lot of fun projects in the hopper – we’re just deciding which ones to go after.
 We do have plans to open our third coffee shop this year in our hometown of Bentonville, Arkansas.
 The building we’re renovating has historical relevance – it’s an old water treatment plant.
 This brings us full circle in not only offering ‘rejuvenated plant protein’ in our barley milk latte product but also in doing the same for the community in which we live and work.

 Jacqueline: where can consumers find you & be first to try barley milk latte – both online, and in-store?